Market Cap 673.65M

 Company Profile

 Lexicon Pharmaceuticals, Inc., a biopharmaceutical company, focuses on the discovery, development, and commercialization of pharmaceutical products for the treatment of human disease.
-The company offers Sotagliflozin, an orally-delivered small molecule drug to reduce the risk of cardiovascular death, hospitalization for heart failure, and urgent heart failure visits in adults with heart failure or type 2 diabetes mellitus, chronic kidney disease or CKD, and other cardiovascular risk factors.
-Its...
+The company develops sotagliflozin, an orally-delivered small molecule drug for the treatment of hypertrophic cardiomyopathy, and ZYNQUISTA (sotagliflozin) for the treatment of type 1 diabetes.
+It also commercializes INPEFA (sotagliflozin), a once-daily oral tablet to reduce the risk of cardiovascular death, hospit...

 Industry: Biotechnology